Bookmark the FeedLinksContact

 The Expedition Vehicle

-I’ve finally started the journey towards my own Land Rover expedition.
-Recently I purchased this 1992 Land Rover Defender 110 Hardtop 200Tdi from eBay.
-I’ve already found myself trawling catalogues and websites for things I can buy to upgrade it with.
+I've finally started the journey towards my own Land Rover expedition.
+In June 2009 I purchased this 1992 Land Rover Defender 110 Hardtop 200Tdi from eBay.
+I've already found myself trawling catalogues and websites for things I can buy to upgrade it with.
 My journey to make the ultimate expedition vehicle has begun.

 Buying an expedition Land Rover relies on a few choices depending on what your main purpose is.
 Any Land Rover can be used effectively, but Defenders from 1990 to 1998 seem to be the popular choice.
 My vehicle also sits in this bracket, and my reasons are fairly similar to others who buy Land Rover Defenders as expedition vehicles: